Sorcerer Lodge Guided Ski week

 FOR THE FLIGHT YOU NEED TO BE DRESSED FOR SKIING INCLUDING SKI BOOTS.

-Once arriving at the lodge we will move in, have lunch, and then participate in a ski safety briefing and rescue practice.
-We may be able to do one run before dinner.
+Once arriving at the lodge we will move in and then participate in a ski safety briefing and rescue practice.
+We usually are able to do a run or two before dinner.

 The first incoming flight should be coming in the morning and if all goes well we should all be out by mid-afternoon.

 There is always the possibility of delays getting into or out of the lodge.
 Be prepared for this, especially on the last day of the trip.
 I don’t recommend you try to make a flight out of Calgary that day!